Kesar Pista Kulfi with Falooda (Saffron, Pistachio Ice Cream Served with Rose Infused Vermicilli)

 Kulfi, or unchurned Indian ice cream (without eggs), is a summer must have that you can whip up at home without an ice cream maker.
 It’s rich and creamy made with pure milk (traditionally & the milk is boiled down to reduce to half its amount), and it’s usually full of nuts in some form.
 The most common flavors are malai (plain), badam (almond), Elaichi(cardamom), jafrani(saffron) and pistachio.
 The nuts and the flavors are added to the reduced milk, boiled for some more time, cooled and put in moulds & frozen.
 Kulfi is traditionally sold on the street in India, in terracotta molds (matkas) that impart their own beautiful flavor.
 The dish is of Pakistani or may be even Iranian origin brought to India during the Mughal rule.

-There is one place in Kolkata called “Rally’s” where during the peak summer heat people stream inside to sit under the cool whirring fans and eat the Kulfi with the famous Ralley’s Syrup.
+There is one place in Kolkata called “Ralli’s” where during the peak summer heat people stream inside to sit under the cool whirring fans and eat the Kulfi with the famous Ralli’s Syrup.
 A lot of our courtship days many years back had been in one of these benches… A lot of love & looks shared over a plate of shared Kulfi (we were not rich enough during our college days to buy 2).
-Hundreds of other people around did not bother us, neither did the heat.
-It was a love affair, us & the kulfi too:-D
+The people sitting around did not bother us, neither did the heat.
+It was a love affair, us & the kulfi too.

 So it is only fair that we should still be enjoying it and we really do, both of us.
-Only here there is no Ralley’s and no 4 hours to wait and churn down the milk.
-So this is my Quick way (using the items from grocry stores ), I found to make the Kulfis.
+Only here there is no Ralli’s.
+This is my quick way (using the items from grocery stores ), I found to make the Kulfis.
 When it comes to parties, this is the easiest dessert to make.
 It only involves buying the right ingredients, putting them in blender and freeze.
 Believe me, it tastes like the original.
-The best thing about it is, this can be prepared quite a few days before u decide to serve it.
+The best thing about it is, this can be prepared quite a few days before you decide to serve it.
 What can get easier than that?

 This makes about 20 -24 kulfis in the small kiddie popsicle makers.